-Do you roll around in bed at night thinking about how to properly link your content to your website?
-Are your dreams haunted with visions of Matt Cutts YouTube videos?
+Do you roll around in bed at night thinking about how to properly check website links and content to your website?
+Are your dreams haunted with visions of Matt Cutts YouTube videos talking about bad links?

-Ever since the introduction of the Google Penguin updates to the search algorithm a few years ago, many search engine marketers have felt a lot of fear, uncertainty, and doubt (FUD) about how to create links properly back to their website.
+Ever since the introduction of the Google Penguin updates to the search algorithm a few years ago, many search engine marketers have felt a lot of fear, uncertainty, and doubt (FUD) about how to create good links and how to properly check their website for bad links.
 In this article we discuss some of the ways to do so in a qualitative manner that will not have you running for cover from Google.

 That is why we broke everything down into the good, the bad, and the ugly linking schemes.
 Know what you can and cannot do ahead of time.